 WtidiLet’s imagine a situation: you’ve come up with a brilliant idea for a new business, got yourself some cash to invest in your new venture.
 You might have borrowed it from a loving aunt or from a bank hungry for you interest rate repayments.
 You might as well have saved it for years hoping for a sudden insight.
 So the great idea finally happened: it’s faultless, you’ve got your relatives and friends behind your back and you eagerly move to its realisation.

 You know that being online is essential and that brick-and-mortar solutions are not the way you want to move forward (business accommodation prices bite, hiring permanent staff at this stage is out of the question.

 The key thing for such businesses usually is to do it as cheap as possible, and not worry about the type of content that will appear on the page.
-The drawback of this approach is – you don’t create any meaningful interaction with your target audience.
+Promoting your business this way is the road to nowhere, as this way you don’t create any meaningful interaction with your target audience.
 Yes, you might get a couple of likes here and there, but without a proper marketing strategy and processes in place, all your posting efforts will go to the drain.

 Understanding your end goal

 You might think that throwing all your resources into one channel might eventually bring results (by ‘eventually’, many of us mean a month the maximum).
 So let’s say you invest 1000 pounds in Google ads without any backup plan what’s going to happen next.
 You want to sell straight away.
 Full stop.
 But you might want to ask yourself one crucial question: what’s the endgame for your business?
 Is it to be successful?
 Do you want your clients to come back to you for more?
 Do you understand your customer ‘journey’ or you just need to quickly sell something and then not bother with creating a mutual dialogue and loyalty with your potential returnees?